 Manaslu Circuit and Tsum Valley Trek Route

 The Manaslu trip begins from Soti Khola village, a few hours up the valley near the settlement of Arughat.
 The path winds through bamboo forests within the narrow Budhi Gandaki valley.
-At Deng village, we re-join the Manaslu Circuit after our trip to Tsum Valley.
+At Deng village, we rejoined the Manaslu Circuit after our trip to Tsum Valley.
 We travel to the Nupri region, which is home to Tibetan immigrants, from the village of Lho.
 Just like in the Tsum, there are monasteries, Mani walls, and bright Buddhist prayer flags.

 Around eight hours from Kathmandu, we begin our Manaslu Circuit and Tsum Valley Trek with a mesmerizing drive through the lush hills and along the banks of rivers to Machha Khola.
-As we continue our ascent to Lokpa via Jagat, we travel through rhododendron & pine forests.
+As we continue our ascent to Lokpa via Jagat, we travel through rhododendrons & pine forests.
 Forests, terraced farmland, and the gushing Budhi Gandaki River are all covered by the routes.
 The Manaslu trail will thereafter be abandoned when we enter the Tsum, a secret valley.
 The long Manaslu journey is rewarded with the rich Tibetan culture and tradition of Tsum Valley.
 The path retains Mani walls and several prayer flags.
 The primary attraction of this walk is its abundance of flora and fauna, monasteries, Tibetan-style living, countless waterfalls, and towering snow peaks.
 In this trek, we will stop at Gumba Lungdang, Mu Gompa, Pungen Gompa, and Rui La Pass (Tibetan border) on this trek.
 We walk through Sama, Samdo, Larke La Pass, and a side trip to Rui La Pass near the Tibet border and then complete our trek by arriving at Dharapani.
 We will either travel back to Kathmandu from Dharapani or to Pokhara.

 Best Time for Manaslu Circuit Tsum Valley Trek